 1. Return on Investment (ROI) - measures the degree of profitability by dividing income over investment.

-2. Residual Income (RI) - represents the excess of income earned from the desired income.
+2. Residual Income (RI) - represents the excess of income earned from the desired or target income.

 3. Economic Value Added (EVA) - a more precise version of residual income that considers after-tax operating income, weighted average cost of capital, and current obligations.

 4. Market Value Added (MVA) - measures the difference between the market value of the firm and the book value of the invested capital.

-5. Equity Spread (ES) - calculates the value creation of equity.
+5. Equity Spread - calculates the value creation of equity.

 6. Total Shareholders' Return (TSR) - calculates the combined return from change in stock price and dividends.